Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Jazz and Arts Festival

 The Fort Langley Jazz Festival is a fabulous event!
 It’s fun, family-friendly and affordable, and it takes place in a beautiful setting.
 It also features amazing Jazz musicians and concerts.

-Since its beginning in 2018, the festival took place as a live event in its first two years and then as a primarily virtual event in 2020.
+Since its founding in 2018, the festival took place as a live event in its first two years and then as a primarily virtual event in 2020.
 In 2021 it ran as a hybrid festival with a mix of pre-recorded, live-streamed and in-person concerts and events.
-Since 2022, the festival has been back with lots of in-person activities each year.
+Since 2022, the festival has been fully back with lots of in-person activities each year.

 Click Fort Langley Jazz for the festival’s official website.